milwixq/website/README.md

 # website
 website using css and html
-@open with a live server@ in html file in VS Code
+"open with a live server" in html file in VS Code